 Creating a Marketing Strategy

-Good thing is, you don’t need to implement each and every one of these practices.
-This guide is here to familiarize you with the different possibilities digital marketing offers in 2020, and for you to gain a better understanding of which methods would benefit your business the most.
+The good thing is that you don’t need to implement each and every one of these practices.
+This guide is here to familiarize you with the different possibilities digital marketing offers and for you to gain a better understanding of which methods would benefit your business the most.

 Fortunately, it’s not too complicated to come up with your own effective marketing strategy.
 Here are the steps to get you started: